Kritarth123-prince/Password-Manager/README.md

 A secure password manager that stores, encrypts, and shares your passwords with advanced security features and smart sharing capabilities.

 ### Why This Exists
+> 💬 *"We have 100+ online accounts but can't remember secure passwords.
+One master password fixes everything."*

 Most people use weak passwords like "123456" or reuse the same password everywhere.
 This creates massive security risks.
 Our solution: one strong master password protects everything else.

 ## ✨ Core Features